particle1331/ok-transformer/docs/intro.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-This is a collection of notebooks that run end-to-end after some minimal initial setup: setting up the correct directory structure, and downloading the required datasets.
-The datasets used are either from Kaggle or available as part of open-source libraries.
-Each notebook is more or less self-contained and contains roughly a book chapter's worth of information on a particular topic.
+This is a collection notebooks that run end-to-end after some minimal initial setup: setting up the directory structure, and downloading the datasets.
+The datasets used either come from Kaggle or available as part of open-source libraries.

 ## Requirements